albertoruibal/carballo/readme.md

 * GwtGui: an HTML5 interface developed by Lukas Laag, it depends on Core and Gwt
 * Swing: the swing application code, it depends on Core and Jse

-From version 1.7, Java artifacts are uploaded to the Maven repository https://bintray.com/albertoruibal/maven

 It is licensed under GPLv3 and the source code is hosted at https://github.com/albertoruibal/carballo.
 You are free to use, distribute or modify the code, we ask for a mention to the original authors and/or a link to our pages.